 - This is happening now.

 - Assuming the Fed has got things about right with the calculations this is a more likely event.
 Inflationary pressures are building in the UK and USA due to the currency price fluctuations with major trading partners.
-The risk is higher than scenario 3 because interest rates rising rapidly from very low levels would fundamentally affect treasury yields.
+The risk/probability is higher than scenario 3 because interest rates rising rapidly from very low levels would fundamentally affect treasury yields.
 In turn changing the risk free rate, against which, all other investments are compared.

 - Disinflationary recession is a 50:50 chance.